CESARBR/knot-documentation/doc/thing/thing-cli.rst

 Clear project and building
 --------------------------

+.. warning:: The build command must be run from an application folder.

 The user can delete old building files before compiling again.

 .. note:: This is especially useful when the project had important changes like different target board or dependency repository.